“I'm always willing to endure humiliation on behalf of my characters.”

 Ben is known as a comedic actor for his roles in Zoolander, There’s Something About Mary, Tropic Thunder and the Night At The Museum movies.

 Ben is the son of comedians Jerry Stiller (known for playing George Constanza’s father on Seinfeld) and Ann Meara.
 Ben has been romantically linked to many actresses, including Calista Flockhart and Amanda Peet.
-He married Christine Taylor in 2000.
+He married Christine Taylor in 2000, but they announced their separation on May 26, 2017.
 They have two children: daughter Ella Olivia and son, Quinlin Dempsey.
 Ben is active in supporting animal rights.
 He is also a self-professed Trekkie and has included Star Trek references in his work.